How can you self-manage and adjust anticoagulants in the long term?

 It is not absolutely necessary to always go to the doctor to have your blood tested.
 You can take a training course to learn how to measure your INR values on your own.
 To monitor your blood values yourself you simply have to prick your finger and smear a drop of blood onto a test strip.
 The test strip is then inserted into a special device that measures the INR value.
 Some people also adjust their dose themselves.
 People who monitor their own blood values only have to go to the doctor's every couple of months.

 Self-monitoring training courses do not only teach how to monitor your own blood values and adjust your medication.
-They also provide important information about many other treatment aspects like how your diet can influence your blood's clotting speed and what you have to bear in mind if you are having an operation and take anticoagulants.
+They also provide important information about many other treatment aspects like how your diet can influence your blood's clotting speed, interactions with other medications, and what you have to bear in mind if you are having an operation and take anticoagulants.

 Many people who take anticoagulants find that self-monitoring has advantages because it means that they are more flexible and more independent.
-Studies have also shown that self-management can have health benefits.
+Studies have also shown that people who monitor their own values are better able to control them and more rarely develop blood clots that lead to complications.

 Dantas GC, Thompson BV, Manson JA, Tracy CS, Upshur RE.
 Patients' perspectives on taking warfarin: qualitative study in family practice.
 BMC Fam Pract 2004; 5: 15.